pgrm/pgrm.github.io/_posts/2015/2015-05-15-explaining-how-this-changes-in-javascript-and-typescript.markdown

     npm install
     npm start

 to see it running. `npm start` compiles the `index.ts` and runs it immediately after.
 You can also see the generated JavaScript code in the compiled `index.js`.
+You can find the explanations on why, which line prints what as comments in the TypeScript code.
 Have fun with it, and hopefully it will save you some trouble.